SFU-CMPT-201/a0-pub/README.md

 * You don't need to do the tutorial in one sitting as you can stop recording and later start recording again.
 * There is a file named `a0-checker` in the repo.
-You *must* execute this at least once before your submission to check if your work is ready for grading.
-It is okay to run it multiple times as you go and you are encouraged to do it. `a0-checker` performs the following.
+You *must* execute this at least once before your submission, which performs minimal basic checks.
+It is okay to run it multiple times as you go and you are encouraged to do it.
+A few things to note about the checker:
-    * It checks if you have correct recording files.
-You will receive a 0 if this fails.
+    * It warns you if you do not have any recording files.
+Generally, if you do not record your work sessions, you will receive a 0.
-    * It flags if you have copied and pasted anything, which is prohibited.
+    * It warns you if it detects any copy-and-paste actions.
+Generally, if you copy and paste anything, you will receive a 0.
 More on this below.
-You will receive a 0 if this fails.
-    * It performs some basic checks for your progress and tells you how you are doing.
+    * It performs some basic checks for your progress and tells you about it.
-    * The checker is not a grader and it only performs minimum basic checks for you.
+    * It is important to understand that the checker is not a grader and only performs minimal basic checks for you.
+We only provide it to make sure that you do not make any silly mistakes that could lead to an unexpected grade, e.g., a 0 or a very low grade.
 However, if it says that everything is good, and you have faithfully followed the tutorial, you can be assured that you will get the full credit.
     * Note that if a check fails, it does not always tell you why.
 You need to debug it by yourself and find out.
     * It is entirely *your responsibility* to run `a0-checker` before submitting your work.
-If you don't do it, you may get an unexpected grade.
 * More precisely, when you work through the tutorial, follow these steps.
     * Make sure you are in the correct directory for this assignment by entering `cd ~/units/02-tools/a0-USERNAME` where `USERNAME` is your GitHub username.